courtney-maynard/data440/hw7/hw7_report.md

 ```

 ### Commentary
+To load in the data, I made minor changes to the loadMovieLens function to include loading in the user datafile and returning a dictionary.
+I subsetted all of the users by their age, gender, and occupation.
+There were five movie critics who were also 22-year-old female students, so I chose the first three according to a numerical ordering of their user id.
+To find their top and bottom movies, I took subsets from a dataframe representation of the prefs dictionary and then sorted their values ascending and descending.
+I haven't seen any of the top ten movies from either the favorites or least favorites lists for any of the three users, so I looked up some movie summaries and ended up going with user 711 to be substitute me for the rest of the project.

 ## Q2
 Based on the ratings that users have given to the movies, answer the following questions: